 All the data is sent via Bluetooth to Tanita's own app which has improved a lot in recent times in terms of reliability.
 It feeds into Apple Health and Google Health, so you can track your body's fluctuations over time.
 The 4x AA batteries it takes seem to last forever, too.

 For the price, you get a lot of useful data, good ease of use and a quite attractive, accurate set of scales, but one reading that we think Tanita might consider doing away with is its 'physique rating'.
 If our experience is anything to go by – 'obese', if you please – its calculation is either based on the generally more slender build of people from Tanita's native Japan, or it's just plain wrong.

-Fitbit's Aria 2 is like a more attractive, better connected, but much simpler version of the Tanita RD-953.
-It only tells you your weight, BMI and body fat percentage – which is all a lot of people want.
+This set of smart scales received high grades in our Fitbit Aria 2 review for its attractiveness and excellent connectivity.
+It's a much simpler version of the Tanita RD-953, and it only tells you your weight, BMI and body fat percentage – which is all a lot of people want.

 If you can't be bothered to spend a heapload of money on a bathroom scale that can remember even your mum's birthday better than you, then the Salter Compact Digital Bathroom Scales is the perfect choice for you.
 This inexpensive and unobtrusive scales will do what it says on the box: measure your weight and display it on the little digital display.

 It is just as easy to use the Salter Compact Digital Bathroom Scales as you'd expect: once calibrated, you can place it on the floor and measure yourself by stepping on it.
 No need to press buttons or recalibrate before you use it.
 With the switch at the back, you can toggle the display between metric and imperial units.

 The large platform is made out of thick tempered glass platform for extra safety.